peterbud/nuxt-aegis/README.md

 #### How Token Refresh Works

 1. **Initial Authentication**: After OAuth login, refresh token is stored server-side with user data
-2. **Auto-Refresh on Startup**: When app initializes, attempts to get new access token using refresh token cookie
+2. **Auto-Refresh on Startup**: When app initializes, and there is a valid refresh token cookie, it attempts to get new access token using refresh token cookie
-3. **Expiration Handling**: When access token expires, client can request a new one
+3. **Expiration Handling**: When access token expires, client can request a new one (if it is enabled in the configuration)
-4. **Token Generation**: Server retrieves stored user object and regenerates access token with same custom claims
+4. **Token Generation**: Upon token refresh, the server retrieves stored user object and regenerates access token with same custom claims
 5. **Optional Rotation**: Server can rotate (replace) the refresh token for additional security

 #### Automatic Refresh